ppeetteerrs/personal-website/content/series/business_law/5_vitiating_factors/index.md

 ## 6.2 Class 1 (Actual UI)

-Actual undue influence has been described as "cases where there has been some unfair and improper conduct, some coercion from outside, some over-reaching, some form of cheating and generally some personal advantage obtained by a donee placed in some close and confidential relation to the donor" &#8211;_Allcard v Skinner_ (1887)
+Actual undue influence has been described as "cases where there has been some unfair and improper conduct, some coercion from outside, some over-reaching, some form of cheating and generally some personal advantage obtained by a donee placed in some close and confidential relation to the donor" -_Allcard v Skinner_ (1887)

 Significant overlap between Actual UI and duress.